Arthur-Salles/bag_of_graphs/README.md

 # bag_of_graphs
-rep for implementation of "A time series classification method combining graph embedding and the bag-of-patterns algorithm" paper
+Implementation of the Ts2Graph via Bag of Patterns using coocurrence matrix proposed in "A time series classification method combining graph embedding and the bag-of-patterns algorithm"